Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 consistency; scaling to large data sizes; and intuitive analysis, both within the DBMS itself and via connectors to other data analysis packages and tools.
-DBMSs have become a critical component of a great variety of applications, from handling transactions in financial systems to delivering data as a service to power websites, dashboards, and applications.
+DBMSs have become a critical component of a great variety of systems, from handling transactions in financial systems to delivering data to power websites, dashboards, and software that we use every day.
 If you are using a production-level enterprise system, chances are there is a database in the back end.
 They are multi-purpose and well suited for organizing social science data and for supporting data exploration.